123456kajal/Training-Work/README.md

-The tasks are being uploaded for trainig purposes
+The tasks are being uploaded for training purposes